sertansenturk/tomato/README.md

     [Download](http://lilypond.org/download.html) the latest stable verions for your OS.

- - The binary path exists but, it is not used.
+ - The binary path exists but it is not used.

     The path is not searched by the defaults defined in ```tomato/config/lilypond.cfg```.
 Add the path of the LilyPond binary to the configuration file.